Elevate the power of your work

 Zurich Service GmbH runs the central support operation for Zurich Group Germany.

 Although Zurich Group Germany has operated an electronic document and workflow management system for many years, it still has an extensive legacy archive of paper documents.
 To meet statutory and regulatory requirements it is required to retain some of these, particularly insurance contracts and any documents generated in support of insurance claims.

-Historically, the document archives were stored at eight Zurich service centres and four other external storage locations across Germany.
-But with a planned rationalization of service centres and the adoption of a new standardized and centralised workflow, the legacy archives had to be consolidated into one new home.
+Historically, the document archives were stored at eight Zurich service centers and four other external storage locations across Germany.
+But with a planned rationalization of service centers and the adoption of a new standardized and centralized workflow, the legacy archives had to be consolidated into one new home.

-Raphael Lamskemper, Head of Document Logistics, Germany at Zurich Service GmbH, explains: “Our aim was to centralise the document archives and standardise the process across the business.
+Raphael Lamskemper, Head of Document Logistics, Germany at Zurich Service GmbH, explains: “Our aim was to centralize the document archives and standardize the process across the business.
 Logistics and storage arrangements needed to assure security and allow fast and accurate retrieval of files when required.”